What is IPO: Meaning, Types, Working, Eligibility & Benefits

 How an initial public offering (IPO) works

-Bidding and allotment: Investors place bids, and shares are allocated fairly, even in cases of oversubscription.
+- Bidding and allotment: Investors place bids, and shares are allocated based on availability.

 What is the IPO timeline?